perseids-project/perseids_docs/INSTALL.md

 # TODO: Configure shibboleth

-# Starting The Server
+# Start the Server
-You have to start the existdb and rails
+You have to start the eXist DB and rails

 	/usr/local/exist/bin/startup.sh &
 	cd /usr/local/sosol;
 	bundle exec rails server &

+# The Current Rails3 Development Server
+Hosted: AWS EC2
+Instance: rails-small2
+Domain Name: rails3.perseids.org
+If inaccessible check the AWS EC2 Elastic IP configuration and associate rails-small2 instance with the non-coupled IP address in the list.